Well, it’s time to settle this debate once and for all.

 Also, to reinforce your content grasp, Bootcamp offers a quiz after each video lesson.
 This is a great feature that you won’t find on DAT Booster.

-Booster Videos are much more condensed and concise, going straight to the point, but despite that, these video lessons are still easy to follow.
+Booster Videos are much more condensed and concise, going straight to the point, but despite that, these animated video lessons are still easy to follow.

 The instructor does an excellent job at explaining the basics, building up towards the topic of discussion, rather than just diving in as appears to be the case with Bootcamp.